Bang Face: Festivals and European events

 Bang Face began to host showcase events at UK festivals, starting with The Glade in 2006.
 In 2010 it hosted a night at the Glastonbury Festival for the first time, which was ranked ninth in a Daily Telegraph columnist's Top 10 highlights of the festival.
 BangFace returned to Glastonbury in June 2011.
 In 2013 - 2014 Bang Face organised events in Belgium and Holland where they have a strong fanbase.
 This included a takeover at Dour Festival in 2014.
+In 2016 Bang Face was invited to talk at a panel at ADE (Amsterdam Dance Event).
+From 2017 - 2019 Bang Face held an annual event in Amsterdam, known as Amsterbang at the famous Melkweg venue.
+In 2019 Bang Face hosted a stage at Boomtown Festival in the UK.